OfficeDev/TeamsAppCamp1/Labs/Labs-A/Lab-A01.md

 #### Step 1: Download the starting application

-The starting application is in github at [https://github.com/OfficeDev/TeamsAppCamp1](https://github.com/OfficeDev/TeamsAppCamp1).
+The starting application is in GitHub at [https://github.com/OfficeDev/TeamsAppCamp1](https://github.com/OfficeDev/TeamsAppCamp1).
 Select the "Code" button and clone or download the content to your computer.

 ![Download the lab source code](../Assets/01-001-CloneRepo.png)